hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 ## What's Next

-If you have Maven installed, you will want to look into using it as the environment for running and developing tests - you 'll get cross-referenced/cross-linked source and test code and javadoc in HTML, and the HTML test reports have links from the failure messages directly into that source tree.
+If you have Maven installed, you will want to look into using it as the environment for running and developing tests - you'll get cross-referenced/cross-linked source and test code and javadoc in HTML, and the HTML test reports have links from the failure messages directly into that source tree.